Will I know where to go?

 Does your church serve communion every Sunday?

 Communion is offered on the first Sunday of every month.
 Communion is served to the congregation in the pews by the leaders of the church.
-Occasionally communion is served by intinction, where the congregation is encouraged to come forward to receive.
-Anyone who desires a closer walk with God is welcome to eat and drink at the Lord's Table.
+Occasionally communion is served by intinction, where the congregation is encouraged to come forward to receive the elements.
+Anyone who desires a closer walk with God is welcomed to eat and drink at the Lord's Table (in other words, to take communion).

 Do I have to give an offering?

 God gives us many ways to participate in the life of the church including offering a portion of our earnings.
-We do have a time of offering during our service where the ushers will collect envelopes and/or cash.
+We do have a time of offering during our service when the ushers will collect envelopes and/or cash.
 As people of God we are encouraged to give of our time, talents and treasure.
-Yet those who are first-time visitors need not feel that they need to participate; you are our guests!
+Yet those who are first-time visitors need not feel that they must participate; you are our guests!

 What is the process if I wish to be baptized or have my child baptized?